Gopnikqueen/ITT-Assignment-1/README.md

 <p> -	Water reservoir that can hold at least 1 litre. </p>
 <p> -	Flexible thin tubing so the attachments can be made into what shape that’s required. </p>
 <p> -	Mini Solar panels for providing power to the device. </p>
-<p> -	Water/weatherproof plastic to create the housing of the mobo, pump etc. Looking towards Acrylic as it's durable, good for weather and easy to solvent bond together.. </p>
+<p> -	Water/weatherproof plastic to create the housing of the mobo, pump etc. Looking towards Acrylic as it's durable, good for weather and easy to solvent bond together. </p>

 <h2> Skills Required </h2>
+<p> Obviously for a project like this, skills in programming as I would have to create a program that can calculate how much water to release, what time and to repeat if required.
+Knowing what hardware is required and assembly of the device would be a challenge, but I do have experience with computer systems including a bit of Raspberry Pi and can be easily acquired, same can be said for the software.
+The other components, like the small pump, tubing, and solvent seal can be purchased from the local hardware store.
+The acrylic casing would be a bit harder to get my hands on but not impossible.
+The display, buttons and solar panel can be purchased online. </p>

 <h2> Outcome </h2>
+<p> If it’s successful, then woohoo!
+That means I can continue to finetune it and make it more durable and reliable.
+Add more features like soil sensor to show an indication of hydration of the soil it’s detecting, an external temperature sensor to constantly read the outside temp, including air humidity and water plants accordingly.
+If it fails, then I try again.
+Until it works, my main point of focus is trial and error.
+This is stepping outside of my comfort zone; I want the challenge and I want to be able to make this project successful.
+I just want my plants to live. </p>

 </body>
 </html>